 Provide the state, zip code, city, and county/parish in which the accident occurred.
+If the accident did not occur within a municipality, select Not Within Municipality in the City field.

 6. Operator-designated Location

 This is intended to be the designation that the operator would use to identify the location of the accident on its pipeline system.
 Enter the appropriate milepost/valve station or survey station number.
 This designator is intended to allow PHMSA personnel to both return to the physical location of the accident using the operator's own maps and identification systems as well as to identify the "paper" location of the accident when reviewing operator maps and records.